shubhankar30/OpenDictionary/README.md

 How to use instructions are given inside the application.

 Development Tools and technologies:
-Android Studio for development of application.
+Android Studio for development of application.<br>
-Volley API for making REST calls.
+Volley API for making REST calls.<br>
-SQLite for creating Local Database.
+SQLite for creating Local Database.<br>
 Owlbot is an open source online dictionary API.Link: www.owlbot.info

 Future updates include: